-Start your getaway at the best water park in Texas.
-It’s so big, it’s hard to do it all in one day.
-It’s really two water parks connected.
+Start your long weekend at one of the oldest water parks in Texas.
+It’s really two water parks connected so it’s hard to do it all in one day.

 If you decide to spend two days, head to the Original Section of Schlitterbahn for the first day.
 It opened 40 years ago and uses the spring-fed water from the Comal River.
-In a series of chutes, use a traditional black inner tube to explore throughout the park.
+Find a series of chutes that use a traditional black inner tube to explore throughout the park.
 As a bonus the majority of this park is shaded by century-old Cypress trees.

 Schlitterbahn Water Park allows personal coolers, packed with snacks.
 And the parking is free.
 Open weekends during the spring and fall.
-And open every day during the summer.
+Open every day during the summer.
 Located at 400 N. Liberty Ave.
 Admission and hours vary.

 Krause’s Biergarten and Café